A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

-The testing many means problem and the related argmin inference problem can also be viewed from a nuisance parameter perspective.
+The testing-many-means problem and the related argmin inference problem can also be viewed from a nuisance parameter perspective.
 Let $\mathbb S_{m-1}$ be the $(m-1)$-dimensional simplex.
 Then for any $w\in\mathbb S_{m-1}$ define $\theta_w=\vartheta^T w\le \max\vartheta$.
 Then any valid confidence lower bound of $\theta_w$ is also a valid confidence lower bound for $\max\vartheta$.
 The method developed in \Cref{subsec:5.3-argmin} uses a data-driven version of a particular $w^*$, the indicator of the maximum entry of $\vartheta$:

-This idea can be taken one step further: the current target $w^*$ only aims at maximizing $w^T\vartheta$ and does not pay attention to the variance of $w^T X$.
-In fact, a strictly more efficient target $w^\dag$ is the following:
+This idea can be taken one step further: the current target $w^*$ aims to maximize $w^T\vartheta$ and does not account for the variance of $w^T X$.
+A strictly more efficient target $w^\dag$ is

 where $\Sigma=\mathbb E(X-\vartheta)(X-\vartheta)^T$ is the noise covariance matrix.
 The objective function in the definition of $w^\dag$ above is known as the \emph{Sharpe ratio} \citep{palomar2025portfolio}.
 It can also be modified to other similar forms such as